mjhmilla/EodHistoricalDataToolkit/README.md

 13. Generate a report of a specific market.
 This report will filter out companies and then rank them according to the configuration file, which in this example is filterM7_rank3F.json:

-    ./generateMarketReports.sh STU filterM7_rank3F.json
+    ./generateScreenerReport.sh STU filterM7_rank3F.json

-This command will generate files in the generateMarketReports folder that can be compiled into a pdf.
-For example, the above command will generate the following files in EodHistoricalDataToolkit/data/STU/generateMarketReports:
+This command will generate files in the generateScreenerReport folder that can be compiled into a pdf.
+For example, the above command will generate the following files in EodHistoricalDataToolkit/data/STU/generateScreenerReport:

  - summary_filterM7_rank3F_json.pdf
  - report_filterM7_rank3F_json.tex